Rhythm (music magazine)

-Rhythm is a print drumming and percussion magazine based in England, the United Kingdom.
-Previously published by Future plc between 1985 and April 2019, Rhythm was relaunched at the end of November 2019 by a new publisher, Lifestyle Media House, and has since moved to Beats Network Ltd in September 2020.
-It is the best-selling drumming magazine in the UK.
+Rhythm was a print drumming and percussion magazine based in England, the United Kingdom.
+Launched in 1985, it was published by Music Maker Publications until 1997 and then by Future plc until April 2019.
+Rhythm was relaunched at the end of November 2019 by a new publisher, Lifestyle Media House, and moved to Beats Network Ltd in September 2020.
+It ceased publication in November 2021.
+It was formerly the best-selling drumming magazine in the UK.